-- Dates of all Core Program Events - Learning Goals and Outcomes, including the below Writing LGOs:
+• Learning Goals and Outcomes, including the below Writing LGOs:

 Goal 1: Effective College-Level Writing.
 Students will demonstrate proficiency in expository essay writing as they gain and refine their knowledge of the conventions of academic discourse.

 Outcome 1.1: Students will develop writing that responds with insight and originality to the criteria and requirements of the assignment, demonstrating their understanding of the course materials and topics through the use of specific examples and evidence from scholarly sources.